krzdabrowski/android-starter-2022/README.md

 * Gradle modularised project by features
 * The Clean Architecture with MVI pattern in presentation layer
-* Jetpack Compose - for UI layer
+* Jetpack Compose with Material3 design - for UI layer
 * Kotlin Coroutines & Kotlin Flow - for concurrency & reactive approach
 * Kotlin Serialization converter - for JSON parsing
 * Retrofit - for networking